ShinySaana/pokemon-showdown-docker/README.md

 # Copy `./config/stack/config.example.yml` to `./config/stack/config.yml`.
 # Fill some values with your specific needs.

-# Generate config files from
+# Generate config files from `./config/stack/config.yml`
 # Currently a work in progress
 ./bin/psim-dc all generate-config

 # Fill in the config for each service (by default, in `./services/config`).
-# I know that this is just step 2 of drawing an owl.
+# I know that this is step 2 of drawing an owl.
 I'm getting to that.

 # Start a new Pokemon Showdown stack
 ./bin/psim-dc all up -d